 Point-of-care ultrasound is a proven effective supplement to the stethoscope for patient exams.
 However, current ultrasound systems are bulky, expensive, and difficult to use.
 Clarius Ultrasound Scanners are pocket-sized and provide outstanding image quality and ease of use with their Point-and-Shoot Ultrasound™ technology.

 For more information about pricing and availability in your region, please click the button below.

-Clarius works on both Android and iOS mobile devices.
-Connect to the existing phones and tablets you are currently using.
+Clarius works on both iOS and Android mobile devices.
+Connect to the phones and tablets you currently use.

 Intelligent Auto Adjust

 Our powerful image quality AI will adjust the image for you.
 You don't have to fiddle around with knobs and switches with our Point-and-Shoot Ultrasound™ technology.
 You don't have to make adjustments unless you want to.

 The Clarius C3 Scanner can go from scanning the abdomen to the extremities without changing devices.
 Now you can carry one scanner in your pocket to scan deep structures within the abdomen, superficial anatomy, and even the heart.